 Probably the lightest sink you’ll find.
 The Sea to Summit basin comes in 5l or 20l capacity and is perfect for backpackers.

 It opens up to a round bowl with a wire rim.
 Really needs to be full to hold its shape, but if weight is important to you, it’s ideal.
-From around £12.

 A collapsible drainer NOT a sink.
-Around £9.
 There are draining holes in the base and no drip tray so you can’t stand it on a decent surface.
 Folds to just 5cm.
 Size 31 x 36 x 13cm when in use.

 And what about portable camping showers?
-Here are our favourites that REALLY work.
+Here are our favourites that REALLY work